Site icon Our Breathing Planet

 Stubby Squid Distribution, Habitat, and Ecology

 The intriguing Stubby Squid evolved as native to a moderately large expanse of the marine regions of the earth.
-Its zone of habitation consists of certain sections of the Pacific Ocean, as its scientific name suggests.
-More precisely, it lives in the northern areas of that range.
+Its indigenous zone of habitation consists of very specific sections of the Pacific Ocean, as its scientific name suggests.
+More precisely, it lives within the northern areas of that range.

-One end of that approximate range extends from Japan and Korea, in Asia.
-From there, though, it also appears in the waters of the Bering Sea.
+One end of that approximate territorial reach extends from Japan and Korea, in Asia.
+From there, though, the cephalopod also appears in the waters of the Bering Sea.
 Yet, extending outward, its territory also reaches as far as California, on the west coast of the United States, in North America.

-However, in all areas it does choose to live in, it shows the same patterns.
+However, in all regions it does choose to live in, the marine animal displays the same precise patterns.
 The animal typically remains near the seafloor.
 This often includes regions of muddy sand, often with a sloping nature closer to shore.
 Amazingly, it’s even been spotted in polluted bay areas.

 The aptly-named Stubby Squid lives a primarily solitary life.
-It’s rarely seen in groups, except for mating purposes.
-Like its relatives, it also developed as a carnivorous species.
+Due to this tendency, it’s rarely seen in groups, except for mating purposes.
+Like its relatives, it also developed as an entirely carnivorous species.
 It’s diet principally consists of shrimp.
 Yet, it also eats other prey, such as crabs and fish.

-For breeding, the animal usually moves out to deep water.
-That generally occurs in late summer and autumn.
+For breeding purposes, the animal usually moves out to deep water.
+That process generally occurs in either late summer and autumn.
 Having an average lifespan of roughly two years, both male and female typically die soon after mating.
 Females usually lay between twenty-five and thirty eggs.

 Species Sharing Its Range

-Check out our other articles on 5 Fabulous Animals of Cambodia, Cape Porcupine, Blood Falls, Snake’s Head Fritillary, Western Desert Tarantula, Great Potoo, Jamaican Iguana
+Check out our other articles on 5 Fabulous Animals of Cambodia, Cape Porcupine, Blood Falls, Snake’s Head Fritillary, Indian Bullfrog, Western Desert Tarantula, Great Potoo, Jamaican Iguana

 Exit mobile version